 He seemed so ordinary, that when he began his ministry, his mother forgot the bigness of the promise:

 “When his family heard about this, they went to take charge of him, for they said, “He is out of his mind.”
 (Mark 3:21)

 So many times I’m stopped.
-I try to argue or correct and end up in a totally different place – with what I wanted to do undone.
+I try to correct/argue things and end up in a totally different place—with what I wanted to do undone.
 He didn’t get distracted.
 He didn’t leave those he was talking to and try to convince his family.
 He just said:

 “Whoever does God’s will is my brother and sister and mother.”
 (Mark 3:35)

-His brother ended up the head of the church in Jerusalem.
+His brother ended up as the head of the church in Jerusalem.
 Is there a lesson here?